AdrielBento/rocketify/README.md

 **Team:** Equipe Rocket.

 **Challenge:** 3D Challenge - When will the next rocket be released.
+**Details:** Equipe Rocket developed a cross-platform application that provides release information centrally for 3D Challenge - "When will the next rocket be released?" of Nasa Space Apps Challange 2018.

 💡 **Cross-platform application that provides release information centrally**